pydanny/pydanny-event-notes/PyConPL2012/blame_it_on_ceasar.rst

 Solar Calendars
 =================

-The villain of the story is Caesar
+.. epigraph:: The villain of the story is Caesar

 * The year follows the solstices/seasons
 * The moon is ignored completely